 AFP: Is there any other advice you would like to pass along?

 MS: COVID-19 is here to stay for months/years, and we are beginning to understand the repercussions of that reality for the economy, as well as for our physical and mental well-being.
 Right now we are helping many patients who are struggling with the emotional consequences of isolation.
 As an integrative medical home, we are depending heavily on our Dragonfly Team for mental health support, psychiatric care, in home virtual PT, fitness consults, and ongoing health coaching.
-Many patients have identified this as an opportune time to work on fitness and lifestyle goals that they may not have had the ability to focus on previously.
+Many patients have identified this as an opportune time to consider improving your lifestyle whilst stuck at home and work on fitness and lifestyle goals that they may not have had the ability to focus on previously.
 We have many ways to support these initiatives.
 Our expansive assortment of group medical visits is now available via Tele-Health classes, and we have added new topics specific to life in the pandemic.
 Food insecurity has been a big concern for patients due to limited excursions and supply chain issues.
 We have seen an uptick in disordered eating and substance misuse and have specialized professional support for those impacted by these difficult challenges.
 Patients should know that we are here for them and continue to innovate and educate ourselves as the situation evolves so we can best support everyone in need.

 Lastly, we are so appreciative for the ongoing support from our patients.
 All of us have heard directly from individual patients with words of encouragement and support, letters, endless supplies of DIY masks and headbands, donations of PPE, and gifts of snacks and food for our staff.
 We feel so loved and are incredibly grateful to live and work in this nurturing community.